fedora-copr/copr/doc/user_documentation.rst

 d. is designed to interfere with, disable, overburden, damage, impair or disrupt Copr or Fedora Project infrastructure;

-e. violates any rules or guidelines of the Fedora Project; or
+e. violates any rules or guidelines of the Fedora Project - especially the Fedora Project `Code of Conduct <https://docs.fedoraproject.org/en-US/project/code-of-conduct/index.html>`_ You do **not** need to comply with `Packaging Guidelines <https://docs.fedoraproject.org/en-US/packaging-guidelines/>`_.; or

 f. violates any applicable laws and regulations.